Short-term Disability

 Earnings Code 622 (Unpaid Earnings Code)

-If approved for Short-term Disability, use earnings code 622 on your time sheet for the time you are away on Short-term Disability.
-This is an unpaid earnings code.
-Unum provides payment to you directly for your time on Short-term Disability, not UA.
+If approved for Short-term Disability insurance benefits, use earnings code 622 on your time sheet for 60% of your time while out of the office and receiving Short-term Disability insurance benefit payments.
+Earnings code 622 is an unpaid earnings code.
+Unum provides payment to you directly for your time on Short-term Disability insurance, not the University of Alaska.
 Please do not use this code unless you have been approved for Short-term Disability, as using earnings code 622 on your time sheet will not generate any pay.
+Employees have two options when completing their time sheet: (1) supplement with paid leaves or (2) do not supplement with paid leaves.

-Full-time Employee Example - Not Working While on Short-term Disability
+Full-time Employee - Supplementing Pay and Not Working While Receiving Short-term Disability Insurance Benefits

 Jude is a full time employee who is normally scheduled to work 40 hours per week.
 They will not be working while they are receiving Short-term Disability.

-Full-time Employee Example - Working While on Short-term Disability
+Full-time Employee - Supplementing Pay and Working While Receiving Short-term Disability Insurance Benefits

 Kaela is a full time employee who is normally scheduled to work 40 hours per week.
 She will be working 8 hours per week while she is receiving Short-term Disability.